 “Buttermilk powder” means milk powder obtained by drying liquid buttermilk that was derived from the churning of butter and pasteurized prior to condensing.
 Buttermilk powder has a protein content of no less than 30%.
 It may not contain, or be derived from, nonfat dry milk, dry whey, or products other than buttermilk, and contains no added preservatives, neutralizing agents, or other chemicals.

+“CAISO Markets” shall have the same meaning as defined in MRR section 95102(a).

+“CAISO Markets Outstanding Emissions” shall have the same meaning as defined in MRR section 95111(h)(1).

+“CAISO Markets Purchaser” or “CAISO Purchaser” shall have the same meaning as defined in MRR section 95102(a).

+“CAISO Markets Purchaser Emissions” shall have the same meaning as defined in MRR section 95111(h)(2).

+“CAISO Scheduling Coordinator” shall have the same meaning as defined in MRR section 95102(a).

 “Calcined coke” means petroleum coke purified to a dry, pure form of carbon suitable for use as anode and other non-fuel applications.

 “Calcium Ammonium Nitrate Solution” means calcium nitrate that contains ammonium nitrate and water.
 Calcium ammonium nitrate solution is generally used as agricultural fertilizer.